 Dean Croushore ("Revisions to PCE Inflation Measures: Implications for Monetary Policy," Int'l.
 J. of Central Banking, 10/2019, pp. 241-65) has pointed out that the substantial revisions to the PCE-PI one and two months after its first release, and in particular the first annual revision one year later, make the initial PCE-PI announcements only a rough approximation to their ultimate values.
+The PCE-PI is therefore a moving target

 In my opinion, this consideration means that the Chained CPI-U (C-CPI-U) would be a more satisfactory index for Taylor Rule purposes than the PCE-PI.
-It has an upward bias relative to the PCE-PI of only 0.12% per annum since 2000, versus 0.40% for the traditional CPI-U, and it is already being used to index federal income tax brackets.
+It has an upward bias relative to the PCE-PI of only 0.12% per annum since its introduction in 2000, versus 0.40% for the traditional CPI-U, and it is already being used to index federal income tax brackets.
 Like the CPI-U, it is final on first announcement and never revised.
 It does have the minor drawback at present that it is not published in seasonally adjusted form.
-However, it would be trivial for the BLS to seasonally adjust it.
+However, it would be trivial for the BLS or the Fed itself to seasonally adjust it.
 Alternatively, seasonal intercepts could be included in the ALS AR(1) model.

-However, since the FOMC officially prefers the (implicitly All-Item) PCE-PI despite its flaws for real-time policy making, I focus on it in this memo.
-Even if the Fed sticks to the PCE-PI as its standard, it could easily cut approximately 2 weeks off its "Recognition Lag" if it used the C-CPI-U (or even the regular CPI-U) to predict the coming PCE-PI announcement with a simple regression line, since the CPI figures are announced near the middle of the following month, rather than at the end of the following month.
+However, since the FOMC officially prefers the PCE-PI, despite its flaws for real-time policy making, I focus on it in this memo.
+Even if the Fed sticks to the PCE-PI as its standard, it could easily cut approximately 2 weeks off its Friedman-Schwartz "Recognition Lag" if it used the C-CPI-U (or even the regular CPI-U) to predict the coming PCE-PI announcement with a simple regression line, since the CPI figures are announced near the middle of the following month, rather than at the end of the following month.